 Apple’s Product Placement Strategy: Migration from Movies to TV Shows/Web Series

 For any marketing professional, Apple is the best example to follow as this tech giant has successfully done product placement with a meager budget and sometimes at gratis.

 Since the mid-1990s, Apple products have been featured in many movies and then in popular TV shows.
 The integration of Apple products is achieved with such finesse that it helps Apple grow its brand value leaps and bounds.
 Thanks to the efforts of Jon Holtzman, who was appointed as Director of Worldwide Brand Marketing at Apple, the company did a scintillating performance regarding product placement.

-Slowly and gradually, from silver screen, Apple turned its attention to the small screen.
+Slowly and gradually, from the silver screen, Apple turned its attention to the small screen.
 This strategic shift raised questions in the minds of many people.
 Why Apple is becoming more open about product placements in TV shows?
-In this editorial, I have made a sincere effort to understand Apple’s strategic shift in the product placement.
+In this editorial, I have made a sincere effort to understand Apple’s strategic shift in product placement.

 Cheaper Than TV Commercials

 It is nothing new.
 Apple knows that movie stars charge humongous fees to flaunt iPhones, iPads, iPods, and Macs in their hands or laps.
 For Apple’s marketing team, it is far easier to convince the creative team to insert Apple devices.

 Advertising rates make a big difference here.
 According to Variety, promotional placements in TV shows are “substantially cheaper” than TV commercials.